Photo Retouching

 Micro Adjustments

-Some adjustments are designed to go unnoticed.
+Some adjustments are barely noticeable.
 Small edits can change the presentation of a product by refining positioning, correcting details, or altering elements that weren’t captured as intended during the shoot.
-Whether it’s adjusting the appearance of a fixture, reshaping fabric, or modifying the angle of a product, these subtle changes help ensure the final image reflects the intended design.
+Whether it’s adjusting the appearance of a fixture, reshaping fabric, or modifying the angle of a product, these subtle changes help ensure the final image reflects the intended appearance.

 before after